Mercury Falling

-Mercury Falling is the fifth studio album by Sting.
-It was released in 1996 on A&M Records and was produced by Sting alongside longtime producer Hugh Padgham.
+Mercury Falling is the fifth studio album by English musician Sting.
+It was released on 4 March 1996 through A&M Records and was produced by Sting alongside longtime producer Hugh Padgham.
 The album features many tracks which see elements of soul and country music integrated to a greater extent than on past releases.
 Supporting musicians on the album include frequent collaborators Dominic Miller on guitar, Kenny Kirkland on keyboards, Vinnie Colaiuta on drums, and Branford Marsalis on tenor and soprano saxophone.

 Mercury Falling was a success, reaching the top 10 in 18 countries, but failed to match the success of its predecessors.
 None of its four singles—"Let Your Soul Be Your Pilot", "You Still Touch Me", "I Was Brought to My Senses", and "I'm So Happy I Can't Stop Crying"—were hits across all regions, although the former two did perform well in the UK and especially Canada, where both reached the top 10.
 The album has been certified Platinum in three different countries (US, UK and Canada) and Gold in nine others.
 In 1997, the album earned Sting two Grammy nominations—Best Pop Vocal Album and Best Male Pop Vocal Performance for "Let Your Soul Be Your Pilot".